-This show had a great mix of different singing group styles, which included acapella groups, jazz groups, gospel groups, and show choirs. the problem with the ratings may have been that their ideas were a bit too lofty for the average music fan to appreciate, whereas I, on the other hand, loved the eclectic and sometimes advanced format.
+This show had a great mix of different singing group styles, which included acapella groups, jazz groups, gospel groups, and show choirs.
+The problem with the show's ratings may have been that the ideas were a bit too lofty for the average music fan to appreciate, whereas I, on the other hand, loved the eclectic and sometimes advanced format.

 Showtime at the Apollo is a long-running singing competition that started TV syndication in the late 1980s.
 Rich with African American culture, the show was hosted by many well-known names, including Whoopi Goldberg, Rick Aviles, Martin Lawrence, Sinbad, Donna Summer, Mark Curry, Steve Harvey, and Mo'Nique.

 The non-televised version of this epic production was first created in New York over 70 years ago and has launched the careers of several talented singers, including Ella Fitzgerald, Lauryn Hill, H.E.R, D’Angelo, and Jazmine Sullivan.